Shane Doan: Kamloops Blazers

-Winnipeg Jets/Arizona Coyotes
+Winnipeg Jets / Phoenix / Arizona Coyotes

-Doan was drafted by the Winnipeg Jets in the first round, seventh overall, in the 1995 NHL Entry Draft.
+Doan was drafted by the Winnipeg Jets in the first round, seventh overall, in the 1995 NHL entry draft.
 He was the Jets' final first-round pick to play in the NHL prior to the franchise moving to Phoenix.
 He immediately made the transition from major junior to the NHL in 1995–96 and tallied 17 points in his rookie season with the Jets.
 He scored his first NHL goal against Ed Belfour of the Chicago Blackhawks, and later scored the overtime goal to win the game 6–5.
 Perhaps Doan's most memorable moment as a Jet was his seventh and final goal as a Jet, which came on April 12, 1996, during the team's last regular season home game, where he scored the game-winning goal against the Los Angeles Kings in the second period to make the score 4–2 for Winnipeg.
 The game would finish 5–3 and the win clinched a playoff spot for the Jets.
 In the playoffs, the Jets were matched up against the first seeded Detroit Red Wings and lost in six games.

 After the Jets relocated to Phoenix and became the Coyotes the following season, Doan's points total did not improve greatly until the 1999–2000 season, when he scored 26 goals (the first of nine consecutive 20-goal seasons for Doan).
 After the departure of team captain Teppo Numminen, Doan assumed the captaincy in 2003–04 and scored which were then career-highs in all statistical categories with 27 goals, 41 assists and 68 points.
 During the season, Doan was selected to play in his first NHL All-Star Game in 2004.
 He then hit the 30-goal mark for the first time in his career the following season to go with 36 assists and 66 points.

 On December 13, 2005, during a game against the Montreal Canadiens, he was involved in a controversy concerning discriminatory remarks made towards French-speaking referees.
 Liberal MP Denis Coderre then asked to remove Doan from the Canadian team taking part in the Olympic Games.
-Wayne Gretzky, being the owner and head coach of the Coyotes as well as the director of the Olympic committee, decides to leave his protégé in training.
-In January 2006, Doan, who denies having made the remarks towards the referees, sued Coderre for defamation then in April 2007, Coderre sued in return the player of the Coyotes, also for defamation.
-In August 2010, the two parties decided to settle the matter amicably and Doan admits that these comments were made by a Coyotes player on the ice.
+Wayne Gretzky, being the owner and head coach of the Coyotes as well as the director of the Olympic committee, decided to leave his protégé in training.
+In January 2006, Doan, who denied having made the remarks toward the referees, sued Coderre for defamation, then in April 2007 Coderre sued Doan in return, also for defamation.
+In August 2010, the two parties decided to settle the matter amicably at which Doan admitted these comments were made by a Coyotes player on the ice.